AnthonySlawski/PHYS-310/README.md

 - DBSCAN showed superior performance on datasets with irregularly shaped clusters, highlighting its advantage in identifying clusters of arbitrary shapes without specifying the number of clusters beforehand.

 **Conclusion:**
-This notebook underscores the importance of choosing the right clustering method based on dataset characteristics. k-means++ offers enhancements over standard k-means for spherical clusters, while DBSCAN provides a robust solution for datasets with irregularly shaped clusters, emphasizing the need for method selection in clustering tasks.
+This notebook underscores the importance of choosing the right clustering method based on dataset characteristics. k-means++ offers enhancements over standard k-means for spherical clusters, while DBSCAN provides a robust solution for datasets with irregularly shaped clusters, showing the need for method selection in clustering tasks.

 ## [Lab Notebook 16: Principal Component Analysis](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%2016.ipynb)
 **Objectives:**